erpnet/ErpNet.FP/README.md

 * Windows 32/64 bit - [ErpNet.FP.Server.zip - Windows 32 bit], [ErpNet.FP.Server.zip - Windows 64 bit] -
 Download and unzip the file in a folder.
 Inside the folder you will find two executable files: ErpNet.FP.Win.Manager.exe and ErpNet.FP.Server.exe.
 To start the printing service, run ErpNet.FP.Win.Manager.exe.
 It start and show notification icon in the tray.
+The tray icon contains a menu option - "Show console".
+It can be used to show console, showing real-time information about the printing service.
 Starting the manager also starts the service ErpNet.FP.Server.exe.
 Stopping the manager stops the service.

 * OSX 10.10 and up, 64 bit - [ErpNet.FP.Server.zip - OSX] - You can download and unzip the server in a folder.